 The Ghost in the Dashboard: Can a Bad Ground Cause My Speedometer to Stop Working?

-3. Diagnostic Workflow: Is it the Ground or the Sensor?
+3. Diagnostic Workflow: Hunting the 'Ghost'

 The Ghost in the Dashboard: Can a Bad Ground Cause My Speedometer to Stop Working?